panavis/google-or-tools-maven/README.md

 From the `ortools-linux-x86-64`, grab the jar file.
 Add to the `ortools-java` project as a local dependency.

-**Note**: For the build part, make sure to use `maven-assembly-plugin`
-plugin with `jar-with-dependencies`.
-If not, the jar with native libraries
-will NOT be added to the resulting project jar.

 ### Publishing To Maven Repository

 Mostly followed: https://dzone.com/articles/publish-your-artifacts-to-maven-central